|Values are valid only on day of printing.|

 See Viral Hepatitis Serologic Profiles in Special Instructions.

 Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 16 weeks following hepatitis B virus (HBV) infection.
-A positive result for HBsAg is diagnostic of acute or chronic HBV infection.
-In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
+A confirmed positive result for HBsAg is indicative of acute or chronic hepatitis B. In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6 months indicates development of either a chronic carrier state or chronic liver disease.
 Hepatitis B surface antibody (anti-HBs) appears with the resolution of HBV infection after the disappearance of HBsAg.

 Hepatitis B envelope antigen (HBeAg) appears at approximately the same time as HBsAg and indicates that the virus is replicating and the individual is infectious.
 Appearance of hepatitis Be antibody (anti-HBe) after the disappearance of HBsAg and HBeAg usually indicates recovery and loss of infectivity.

 Positive hepatitis B surface antigen (HBsAg) test results should be reported by the patient care provider to the State Department of Heath as required by law in some states.